-The Company's Supervisory Board was established on 17 September 2015.
+The Company's Supervisory Board was established on 17 September 2015 and at the same date, the Supervisory Board installed an audit Committee.
 In addition to the rules and regulations applicable under Dutch Law and the Articles of Association, a Charter was adopted that defines the tasks and responsibilities of the Supervisory Board.
 This Charter was approved by the General Meeting of Shareholders and was adopted by the Supervisory Board on 17 September 2015.